j-hagedorn/trilogy_workshop/README.md

 Eklund, J., Hagedorn, J. & Darányi, S. (2023).
 Teaching Tale Types to a Computer: A First Experiment with the Annotated Folktales Collection. *Fabula*, 64(1-2), 92-106. [doi.org/10.1515/fabula-2023-0005](https://doi.org/10.1515/fabula-2023-0005)

+### Disclaimer

+*Presenter and repository author is not liable for any issues which result from the downloading of software or use of code on either a personal or organizational device.*